Estimated reading time: 12 minutes

 This represents such facilities as grain elevators, gravel pits, marinas, warehousing, etc.

-You should tell the truth, as it’s important to keep statistics uniform across the board so property taxes are fairly assessed.
+It would help if you told the truth, as it’s important to keep statistics uniform across the board so property taxes are fairly assessed.

-In saying that MPAC will review your assessment if you do complete renovations, demolition, structural change, new build or if the property has new owners.
+In saying that MPAC will review your assessment if you complete renovations, demolition, structural change, new build or if the property has new owners.

 This means you may receive a new tax assessment even if it’s not that time of year yet.